Recommendations

 Absurdist escalation sketch comedy

 ~94% RT.
 Tim Robinson became a comedy deity.
 Massively meme-able.
-15-minute episodes — the most efficient comedy delivery system ever built.
+You'll quote it constantly.

 Trailer Park Boys